 Analysis and Takeaways

 Class action cases involving drivers who deliver commercial goods have proliferated in recent years, and most cases have reached results similar to the ruling in Affinity or have settled for millions of dollars payable to the drivers and their counsel.
-See, for example, our prior blog post on 3Pdelivery, our blog post dealing with XPO/Pacer Cartage and Bimbo Bakeries, our blog post on American Eagle Express (AEX Group), and our many blog posts on FedEx Ground.
+See, for example, my prior blog post on 3Pdelivery, my blog post dealing with XPO/Pacer Cartage and Bimbo Bakeries, my blog post on American Eagle Express (AEX Group), and my many blog posts on FedEx Ground.

 Remarkably, few companies in this industry have seen fit to structure, document, and implement an independent contractor relationship that offers maximum protection from judicial scrutiny in class action cases or by regulatory agencies seeking to enforce the types of tests now applicable in New York and other states.
 Oftentimes, the companies themselves have created an abundance of documentary evidence that is then used against them, as was the situation in the Affinity case.
 Further, many companies are under a mistaken impression that rulings in administrative cases such as unemployment or workers’ compensation proceedings provide a defense to a new class action lawsuit, but judges may choose to give little if any credence to prior determinations not only by regulatory agencies but also by courts in other states – especially if the record at an earlier judicial or administrative proceeding differs from the evidence submitted in a new lawsuit.